FAQ for Reviewers

 Q: How can I become a reviewer for IEEE TMI?

-A: All you need to do to register for a ScholarOne Manuscripts account is login to ScholarOne Manuscripts, then click the “Register here” link under the New User? header.
-All new users will automatically have two role centers—the corresponding author center and the reviewer center—in the ScholarOne Manuscripts where he/she can perform different role-oriented tasks.
+A: First, you need to register for a ScholarOne Manuscripts account.
+On the home page of ScholarOne Manuscripts, click the “Register here” link under the New User? tab.
+Once registered, you will automatically have two role centers under your account—the Author and Review center— where you can perform different tasks.

-The reviewers for a paper are NOT selected by the Editor-in-Chief (EiC) or the Editorial Office.
-The Associate Editor (AE) who is assigned to handle a paper is responsible for selecting appropriate reviewers.
-The AE chooses potential reviewers from 1) a private list of reviewers with known specialties accumulated by the AE over the years, 2) results of keyword and areas of expertise search in the ScholarOne Manuscripts.
+The Associate Editor (AE) who is assigned to handle a paper is responsible for selecting reviewers.
+The AE chooses potential reviewers from 1) a private list of reviewers with known specialties accumulated by the AE over the years, 2) recommended reviewers by the Reviewer Locator powered by Web of Science, and 3) results of keyword and areas of expertise search in the ScholarOne Manuscripts.

-The reviewer can also contact appropriate AEs to request if he/she can be added to the AE’s private list.
+You may also contact appropriate AEs to request to be added to his/her private list.
 All TMI AEs are listed in the Associate Editors section along with their research interests and contact information.

 Q: How do I update my keywords?